sa-es-ir/DotNet.RateLimit/README.md

 affects all requests, but with filters, you can limit some of the critical endpoints.

 Rate Limit uses **In-Memory** cache by default, but if you set up a **Redis** connection, it will use Redis.
-It is recommended to use Redis for checking the rate limit in the distributed applications.
-By default, it limits the IP address, but you can set ClientId in the request headers, and the header name is configurable.
+It is recommended to use Redis for checking the rate limit in distributed applications.
+By default, it limits the IP address, but you can set an identifier (default name is ClientId) in the request headers, and the header name is configurable.

 ## How to add in DI